 Whether getting an ice cream at Beverley’s, recording at Leggo’s, visiting Muzik City or Rockers International, shooting some pool or buying records from Prince Buster, singers, musicians and music lovers have long gravitated to Orange Street in Kingston.
 The “music street” moniker was earned in the early 1960s when record shops and clubs proliferated.
 A listing of businesses that operated on Orange Street gives a sense of why it was known as “music street,” and what prompted Roy Shirley and a host of others to sing about it.

 Olive Shaw’s Capricorn International label was at #40-42, and Seaga’s Travel Service, run by Edward’s father, was at #43.
-Allied Motors Ltd. sold “the best gasolene, Oils, Accessories and Tires” from #45 from the 1920s through at least 1930s.
-Lyn’s Radio sold records and more from #89 until they moved to 100 Orange Street, “3 doors above Parade” as they advertised. #100 was also used by Roy Shirley as well as for distribution of Leggo’s Records and the Blue Ribbon label of producer Frederick Bell.
+Allied Motors Ltd. sold “the best gasolene, Oils, Accessories and Tires” from #45 from the 1920s through at least the 1930s.
+Lyn’s Radio sold records and more from #118 before moving to #100 Orange Street, “3 doors above Parade” as they advertised, by April, 1961.
+In 1974, they moved to #89 Orange. #100 was also used by Roy Shirley as well as for distribution of Leggo’s Records and the Blue Ribbon label of producer Frederick Bell.
 Magnet distributed records from #91.
+According to the late singer Winston Samuels, his uncle operated The Rolando Hotel And Bar at 101 Orange Street.
+There were many musical guests who occupied the second floor rooms there, including Millie Small and Phillip and Lloyd of The Blues Busters.
 Bunny Lee had his Agro Sounds shop, short for his band, the Aggrovators, at #101 in the mid 1970s.

 Clancy Eccles shop, Clancy’s, was at #122 Orange.
 His father operated a tailoring shop nearby.
 Trevor Douglas has owned Cash & Carry Records and Leggo Studio at #125, only the latter continues to operate.

 Dudley “Manzie” Swaby’s House of Music was at #129.
 That address was also home to “Roots & Boots Shoe House,” which distributed Doc Alimantado and Dennis Ferron’s “Tribute To The Duke.”
-Sir JJ’s Record Shop was at #133 and “Beverley Ice Cream Parlour,” and later record shop, controlled #135A, “(Cor.
+Sir JJ’s Record Shop was at #133.
+The next musical address, #135, was initially Charlie Moo’s Ice Cream Shop.
+Moo also produced records for a time.
+His spot became “Beverley Ice Cream Parlour,” and later record shop, around 1961-2.
+Beverley’s controlled #135a, “(Cor.
 North & Orange Sts.)”

 In between Beverley’s and the Swaby family’s operations, #135 was the location of Inter-Continental Music, purveyors of Lloyd Campbell’s The Thing and Sounds Unlimited labels.
 Lee Perry also reportedly had counter space at #135 during the 1970s.